diantyapitaloka/PiML-Introduction/README.md

 - Localized Weakness Identification, PiML automatically scans for specific data slices where the model underperforms to help developers pinpoint and fix regional accuracy issues.
 - Dynamic Robustness Assessment, Users can simulate various data perturbations to evaluate how consistently the model will performs when facing noisy or unexpected input shifts.
 - Comprehensive Fairness Auditing, The framework includes dedicated metrics to detect best potential algorithmic bias and ensure that model the outcomes remain equitable across different demographic groups
-- Prediction Uncertainty Quantification, This tool provides methods to calculate confidence interval for the individuals outputs which is too essential for the high-stakes decision-making environments
+- Prediction Uncertainty Quantification, This tool provides methods to calculate confidence interval for the individual outputs which is too essential for the high-stakes decision-making environments
 - Regulatory Compliance Support, Many specialized tests within the library are specifically tailored to meet the strict model risk management like standards required in the financial sector
 - Seamless Ecosystem Integration, The high-code API maintains full compatibility with Scikit-Learn structures to allow for many effortless implementation within the existing machine learning pipelines
 - Automated Technical Reporting, The system streamlines the documentation process by generating detailed diagnostic summaries that were ready for stakeholder review and project archival